 Non-Discrimination Statement: As a public charter school, Bridge Prep is open to all New York State students and will not limit the admission of any student on any unlawful basis, including on the basis of ethnicity, disability, race, creed, gender, gender identification, sexual orientation, national origin, religion, ancestry, athletic ability, or intellectual aptitude or achievement.
-We do not require any action (beyond the submission of a completed application) on the part of potential students or families as a condition of eligibility for enrollment.
+We do not require any action (such as an admissions test, interview, essay, attendance at an information session etc) on the part of potential students or families as a condition of eligibility for enrollment.

-(1) Verified siblings of current Bridge Prep students.
-A verified sibling includes a half-sibling, a step-sibling, and/or a foster sibling who lives in the same household of the child seeking admission or enrollment to Bridge Prep.
+- Verified siblings of current Bridge Prep students.
+A verified sibling includes a half-sibling, a stepsibling, and/or a foster sibling who lives in the same household of the child seeking admission or enrollment to Bridge Prep.

-**In order to be considered for this preference, it must be indicated on the student’s submitted application, and can be done so by answering the application question specific to this preference.
-If a student receives a seat because of this preference and, at the time of enrollment, it is determined that the child does in fact not qualify for this preference, the student will be placed at the bottom of the respective grades waitlist.
+- Students who reside in NYC Community School District 31(CSD 31) with a current IEP that indicates the student has dyslexia, an impairment in reading or difficulties with/an impairment in phonological awareness skills and development.
+Please note: In order to be considered for the second preference, it must be indicated on the student’s submitted application, and can be done so by answering the application question specific to this preference.
+If a student receives a seat in the lottery because of this preference and, at the time of enrollment, it is determined that the child does in fact not qualify for this preference, the student will be placed at the bottom of the respective grades waitlist.

-(4) Students who are children of full-time Bridge Prep employees (provided that this enrollment does not exceed 15 percent of the entire student population).
+- Students who are children of full-time Bridge Prep employees

 As seats become available at a given grade, Bridge Prep will go to the waitlist to fill the seat.
 The waitlist for seats in the 2021-2022 school year will remain active until December 30, 2021 at which time it will close.
 Waitlists do not carry over from year to year.